 Where do I sign up?
 How much does it cost?

-Sign up by putting your email address in the box below.
+This year’s event is already over, but watch for announcements for next year.
 It’s completely free.
 If you want to buy plants before you leave, you’re welcome to do so but are not required.